dlab-projects/collaboratool-archive/bsd2/NOTES.md

 ### What is the Statistical Computing Facility's (SCF's) role

 Ryan has mentioned POST a number of times as similar to Puppet / Ansible.
+(By post, we just mean that we have a set of scripts to tailor Ubuntu 12.04 for our needs in Statistics - post = "post-install").

 Philip Stark implied "Fernando's group" is doing something.
 Make sure SCF needs are fulfilled by "that."